dxinteractive/dendriform/packages/dendriform/README.md

 **[See the demos](http://dendriform.xyz)**

-*Not yet available on npm unless you use the @next tag.
+*Available on npm only as pre-release for now.
 All docs refer to the upcoming version 2.0.0.*

 ```js
 import React, {useCallback} from 'react';